 Porn, social media, and websites linked to copyright infringement are usually the main targets.
 It is not uncommon, however, for political content to be censored.

-Even more worrying is the common practice of denying young people access to important information relating to social issues such as drug advice, sexual health, racial and/or sexual discrimination, bullying, and more.
+Even more worrying is denying young people access to important information relating to social issues such as drug advice, sexual health, racial and/or sexual discrimination, bullying, and more.

 Websites that block VPNs